-- 1. Where, having performed an evaluation under Article 65, the market surveillance authority of a Member State finds that although an AI system is in compliance with this Regulation, it presents a risk to the health or safety of persons, to the compliance with obligations under Union or national law intended to protect fundamental rights or to other aspects of public interest protection, it shall require the relevant operator to take all appropriate measures to ensure that the AI system concerned, when placed on the market or put into service, no longer presents that risk, to withdraw the AI system from the market or to recall it within a reasonable period, commensurate with the nature of the risk, as it may prescribe. - 2.
+- 1. Where, having performed an evaluation under Article 65, the market surveillance authority of a Member State finds that although an high-risk or general purpose AI system is in compliance with this Regulation, it presents a risk to the health or safety of persons, or to the compliance with obligations under Union or national law intended to protect fundamental rights or to other aspects of public interest protection, it shall require the relevant operator to take all appropriate measures to ensure that the AI system concerned, when placed on the market or put into service, no longer presents that risk, to withdraw the AI system from the market or to recall it without undue delay within a reasonable period, commensurate with the nature of the risk, within a period it may prescribe. - 2.
 The provider or other relevant operators shall ensure that corrective action is taken in respect of all the AI systems concerned that they have made available on the market throughout the Union within the timeline prescribed by the market surveillance authority of the Member State referred to in paragraph 1. - 3.
 The Member State shall immediately inform the Commission and the other Member States.
 That information shall include all available details, in particular the data necessary for the identification of the AI system concerned, the origin and the supply chain of the AI system, the nature of the risk involved and the nature and duration of the national measures taken. - 4.
-The Commission shall without delay enter into consultation with the Member States and the relevant operator and shall evaluate the national measures taken.
-On the basis
+The Commission shall without undue delay enter into consultation with the Member States concerned and the relevant operator and shall evaluate the national measures taken.
+On the basis of the results of that evaluation, the Commission shall decide whether the measure is justified or not and, where necessary, propose appropriate measures.

-- of the results of that evaluation, the Commission shall decide whether the measure is justified or not and, where necessary, propose appropriate measures. - 5.
-The Commission shall address its decision to the Member States.
+5. The Commission shall address its decision to the Member States concerned, and inform all other Member States.

-Article 68 Formal non-compliance
+Formal non-compliance

-- 1. Where the market surveillance authority of a Member State makes one of the following findings, it shall require the relevant provider to put an end to the noncompliance concerned: - the conformity marking has been affixed in violation of Article 49; (a) - the conformity marking has not been affixed; (b) - the EU declaration of conformity has not been drawn up; (c) - (d) the EU declaration of conformity has not been drawn up correctly; - (e) the identification number of the notified body, which is involved in the conformity assessment procedure, where applicable, has not been affixed; - 2.
+- 1. Where the market surveillance authority of a Member State makes one of the following findings, it shall require the relevant provider to put an end to the non-compliance concerned, within a period it may prescribe: - (a) the conformity marking has been affixed in violation of Article 49; - (b) the conformity marking has not been affixed; - (c) the EU declaration of conformity has not been drawn up; - (d) the EU declaration of conformity has not been drawn up correctly; - (e) the identification number of the notified body, which is involved in the conformity assessment procedure, where applicable, has not been affixed; - 2.
 Where the non-compliance referred to in paragraph 1 persists, the Member State concerned shall take all appropriate measures to restrict or prohibit the high-risk AI system being made available on the market or ensure that it is recalled or withdrawn from the market.